heathsc/gemBS/README.md

 GEMBS
 =====

-GEMBS is a bioinformatic pipeline designed for hightroughput analysis of DNA methylation from whole genome bisulfites sequencing data (WGBS).
-It implements GEM3, a high performance read aligner and BScall, a variant caller specifically for bisulfite sequencing data.
+GEMBS is a high performance bioinformatic pipeline designed for highthroughput analysis of DNA methylation data from whole genome bisulfites sequencing data (WGBS).
+It implements GEM3, a high performance read aligner and bs_call, a variant and methyation caller specifically for bisulfite sequencing data.

 The manuscript describing the pipeline is available [here](https://www.biorxiv.org/content/early/2017/10/11/201988)